 Another cousin was Alexander Ewing - who sadly didn’t return - the son of Alexander Ewing and his wife Ann Clark who lived in Cowdenbeath.
-He was with the Fife and Forfar Yeomanry in Egypt (later formed into the 14th Battalion Black Watch) where he died from dysentery in December 1917.
+He was with the Fife and Forfar Yeomanry in Egypt (later formed into the 14th Battalion Black Watch) where he died from dysentery in December 1917 (his mother had died just over a month before).
 He’s buried at the Deir El Belah War Cemetery in Gaza (50 miles away from his great-uncle Robert Ewing, buried at Jaffa in 1863).

 John Edward Martin Hills was the great-grandson of Margaret Ewing and David Ross - his grandparents had moved down to London in the late 1870s and he was born at Bermondsey, later working as a biscuit baker there.
 He initially joined the Duke of Cornwall’s Light Infantry at Deptford, but was soon transferred to the 6th Wiltshire Regiment.
 They landed in France in July 1915 and at the end of August and into early September the battalion were under constant light rifle grenade fire, with a handful of casualties on most days.
 It is likely John was one of these, and he sadly died from wounds on 7th September, a couple of weeks before his regiment saw their first big action at Loos.
 He is buried in the cemetery at Le Touret.